kokoko3k/koko-aio-slang/docs-ng.md

         Use with caution for values > 1.0, because mid bloom tones will becomes brighter than bright ones.
     Halation strength:
         Emulates a very wide halo from light scattering in CRT glass.
+        Since the implementation targets a good looking image, it is heavily tweaked and so not accurate.
     Solo:
         See how the bloom and halation image look without the main content.